brickbazooka9/Entrepreneur_CW1/README.md

 ### Our Team: The Driving Force Behind Innovation

-At Entrepreneurs, our leadership team is our greatest asset—a group of eight accomplished co-founders whose diverse expertise and shared vision form the backbone of our success.
+At ScuderiaEstate, our leadership team is our greatest asset—a group of eight accomplished co-founders whose diverse expertise and shared vision form the backbone of our success.
 Collectively, we bring **69 years of combined academic and professional experience** to the table, spanning industries such as technology, finance, retail, hospitality, engineering, media, healthcare, and more.
 With advanced academic backgrounds in fields like Data Science, Computer Science, Mechanical Engineering, Finance, and Psychology, paired with hands-on roles ranging from Program Management to TV Direction, our team is uniquely equipped to tackle complex challenges with a strategic, multidisciplinary approach.

 ### Meet the Team